-- 8. Birth and death certificates, and replacement identification documents; - 9.
-Essential municipal services; - 10.
-Care services and social relief of distress provided to older persons, mentally ill, persons with disabilities, the sick, and children; - 11.
-Funeral services, including mortuaries; - 12.
-Wildlife Management, Anti -poaching, Animal Care and Veterinary services; - 13.
-Newspaper, broadcasting and telecommunication infrastructure and services; - 14.
-Production and sale of any chemicals, hygiene products, pharmaceuticals for the medical or retail sector; - 15.
-Cleaning, sanitation, sewerage, waste and refuse removal services; - Services related to the essential functioning of courts, judicial officers, the Master of the High Court, Sheriffs and legal practitioners required for those services; - 17.
-Essential SARS services defined by the Commissioner of SARS; - 18.
+- 17. Essential SARS services defined by the Commissioner of SARS; - 18.
 Police, peace officers, traffic officers, military medical personnel and soldiers, correctional services officials and traffic management services; - 19.
 Postal services and courier services related to transport of medical products; - 20.
 Private security services; - 21.
-Air -traffic Navigation, Civil Aviation Authority, Cargo Shipping and dockyard services; - 22.
+Air-traffic Navigation, Civil Aviation Authority, air charters, Cargo Shipping and dockyard services; [paragraph 21 substituted by section 7(j) of Government Notice R466 of 2020] - 22.
 Gold, gold refinery, coal and essential mining; - 23.
 Accommodation used for persons rendering essential services, quarantine, isolation and the lockdown; - 24.
 Production, manufacturing, supply, logistics, transport, delivery, critical maintenance and repair in relation to the rendering of essential services including components and equipment; - 25.
 Transport services for persons rendering essential services and goods, and transportation of patients; - 26.
 Services rendered by the Executive, members of Parliament, Members of the Provincial Legislature, Members of Local Councils, the Judiciary, traditional leaders and National Office Bearers. of Political Parties represented in Parliament; - 27.
 Commissioners of the South African Human Rights Commission, Gender Commission, and the Commission for the Promotion and Protection of the Rights of Cultural, Religious and Linguistic Communities, and the Public Protector and Deputy Public Protector; and - 28.
-Transport and logistics in respect of essential goods as set out in A above to neighboring countries. - 29.
+Transport and logistics in respect of cargo and goods as set out in Part A to neighbouring countries; [paragraph 28 substituted by section 7(k) of Government Notice R466 of 2020] - 29.
 Tow trucks and vehicle recovery services;

 [paragraph 29 added by section 6(e) of Government Notice R419 of 2020] - 30.
 Call centres necessary to provide health, safety, social support, government and financial services; [paragraph 30 added by section 6(e) of Government Notice R419 of 2020] - 31.
 Harvesting and storage activities essential to prevent the wastage of primary agricultural goods; [paragraph 31 added by section 6(e) of Government Notice R419 of 2020] - 32.
-Implementation of payroll systems to the extent that such arrangement has not been made for the lockdown, to ensure timeous payments to workers; and - [paragraph 32 added by section 6(e) of Government Notice R419 of 2020]

-33. Critical maintenance services which cannot be delayed for more than 21 days and are essential to resume operations after the lockdown.

-[paragraph 33 added by section 6(e) of Government Notice R419 of 2020]

-[Annexure B added by section 9 of Government Notice R398 of 2020]
+Implementation of payroll systems to the extent that such arrangement has not been made for the lockdown, to ensure timeous payments to workers; and - [paragraph 32 added by section 6(e) of Government Notice R419 of 2020] - 33.
+Critical maintenance services which cannot be delayed for more than 21 days and are essential to resume operations after the lockdown. - [paragraph 33 added by section 6(e) of Government Notice R419 of 2020] - [Annexure B added by section 9 of Government Notice R398 of 2020]